 Mamma hen was separated from the flock five weeks ago to hatch and raise her baby chicks in a quiet and safe environment.
 The chicks are now two weeks old and it’s time to move Mamma and her babies back to the coop.
-To keep harmony among the flock, I’ve closed off a corner with hardware cloth to allow visibility between existing flock, Mamma and babies.
-The frame is merely PVC pipe cut in 3 foot sections with wire attached using zip ties.
+To keep harmony among the flock, I’ve closed off a corner with hardware cloth to allow visibility between the existing flock, Mamma, and babies.
+The frame is merely PVC pipe cut in 3-foot sections with wire attached using zip ties.

 After a week or so, I’ll allow Mamma to take her babies out of the enclosure.
 She will protect her babies from the existing flock, and at about five weeks, she will begin putting distance between her and them.

 Many chicken keepers allow their hens to hatch their eggs in a secluded area within the chicken coop.
 Others move hen and eggs back to coop three or four days before the hatch, both ways are certainly okay.
 I just like to give my hens a quiet place to do their mothering, it’s merely a personal preference.